Stadthaus Team

 Photo: Nik Schölzel

 For the Stadthaus, Wiebke Ratzeburg developed the exhibitions ‘Kosmos.
 Neue Fotografien aus dem Weltraum’ and ‘Südafrika fotografisch 1950 - 2010.
 Apartheid - Struggle -Democracy’.
 The photography historian and cultural manager was director of Museum für Photographie Braunschweig, with which we cooperated.
 In the meantime, she moved to Stuttgart with her family, where she helped develop the ‘Fotosommer Stuttgart’ and worked as a research assistant at Kunsthochschule Stuttgart (faculty of media conservation, special subject photography).
 In 2012, Wiebke Ratzeburg was appointed director of the Stadtmuseum Tübingen.
-At the Stadthaus she curated exhibitions of works by Jodi Bieber (2012), Oliver Hartung (2013), of West-African photography (2014) and on the topic of ‘Cross Dressing’ (2016).
+At the Stadthaus she curated exhibitions of works by Jodi Bieber (2012), Oliver Hartung (2013), of West-African Photography (2014), on the topic of Cross Dressing (2016), and photographs by Barbara Klemm (2021).
+Currently she is preparing a retrospective on Angelika Platen for 2025.

 Elsa Schröttle